stzahi/comax-bina-pos-export/README.md

 This is a simple script uses to export data from COMAX Bina POS system (Israeli cash register company who doesn't provide any API to connect to it's simple cashier services).

-This script uses Puppeteer to simulate a regular login into the system, Then it will send 2 JSON arrays to an external endpoint the user defines.
+This script uses Puppeteer to simulate a regular login into the system, Then it will send 2 JSON arrays to an external endpoints defined by the user.

 First array contains **all customers' information** (saved as contacts in comax's system).